Alternative Fall Break Mission Trip

 White Violet Center for Eco-Justice, a ministry of the Sisters of Providence, exists to foster a way of living that recognizes the interdependence of all creation.
 Grounded in an understanding of Providence Spirituality as hope and healing, the center offers leadership and education in the preservation, restoration and reverent use of all natural resources.
 Stay tuned for announcements from Andrea regarding times and opportunities for service here!

 The distinguishing marks in Taize prayer are repetition and silence.
 What is unique to the prayer of Taize is the adaptation of the repetitive form to simple musical lines and core biblical texts that can be sung by a whole assembly of various nationalities, languages, and denominations.
-The assembly is to immerse itself in the simple but profound harmonies and let itself be carried by this sung prayer.
 Maintaining silence is simply holding oneself in a presence and letting Christ, through the Holy Spirit, pray in us.
 This is an ecumenical prayer service…ALL ARE WELCOME!

 This has been a practice with the Sisters of Providence and the SMWC students.
 If interested, you’ll be paired with a Sister.
 Both of you would agree how you can spend time together – visit, just chat, pray, play cards, share the Sister’s wisdom, learn some jokes, etc. Campus Ministry will also provide planned programs, like Bingo and chili dinners, for you to participate with your sister.
 Contact person: Andrea Beyke